Vommy/Vommy/README.md

 ## About Me
 # Qualifications
 • Bachelor of Science BSC                                [2021-Present]
-Majoring in Computer Science University of Waikato
+> Major in Computer Science University of Waikato

 <!--